 - Aprés: a fortified, white dessert wine made from 100% estate grown Blanc du Bois.
 It is our answer to a good Muscat Beaumes de Venise from the Southern Rhone or perhaps a Muscat de Rivesaltes from the Languedoc-Rousillon region of France.

 - Quinta La Cruz: a fortified, red dessert wine made from 100% estate grown Black Spanish.
 Quinta is Portuguese for “coming from a single farm or vineyard.”
 If you like Banyuls and vintage Port, this could be the beginning of a long friendship.

-- Older Vintages/ Rare Bottlings: We have the above offerings in numerous vintages.
-Additionally, we have a very limited inventory of some rare bottlings not listed here.
+- Older Vintages/ Rare Bottlings: We have a limited inventory of various older vintages and other bottlings not listed here.
 For a complete list of wines available for online purchase, visit our online store (coming soon).